static-frame/static-frame/doc/source/articles/ftyping.md

 ## Conclusion

 Given the extensive use of DataFrames in the Python ecosystem, as well as the growing interest in static typing, better typing for DataFrames is overdue.
-With modern Python typing tools and DataFrame built on an immutable data model, StaticFrame meets this need, providing tooling for engineers prioritizing quality, correctness, and verifiability.
+With modern Python typing tools and a DataFrame built on an immutable data model, StaticFrame 2 meets this need, providing tooling for engineers prioritizing quality, correctness, and verifiability.